spences10/sveltekit-and-the-content-layer/slides.md

 </style>

 <!--
-So, lets take a look at serverless
+What do you get with serverless
 -->

 ---